Cycling74/RNBOMetasound/docs/README.md

 * When exporting your RNBO C++ source, you can pick an export directory that should have a path like: `/<Your UE Project>/Plugins/RNBOMetasound/Exports/<Your RNBO Device Name>/`

 * After you export, you must build your project.
+Your UE project should be a C++ project so that you can generate a Visual Studio solution or Xcode project for your game.

+## Generating Pin Types

+*This section is a stub --*

+A RNBO patcher's `parameters` and message `inports` or `outports` can all become pins on the RNBO Metasound node, along with a pin for `MIDI` input/output and for connecting to a `Transport`.
+Those pins can be input pins, output pins, or both.

-## Input and Output Parameters
+### Input and Output Parameters

+While an `inport` or `midiin` object in the RNBO patcher will necessarily create an input pin, and an `outport` or `midiout` object will create an output pin, parameters are more configurable.
 You can set whether a parameter of your RNBO patcher will become an input or an output pin using parameter metadata.

 * `[param foo]` will create an input pin
 * `[param foo @meta in:true]` will only create an input pin
 * `[param foo @meta out:true]` will create both an input and an output pin
 * `[param foo @meta in:false,out:true]` will only create an output pin

-## Generating Pin Types

-*This section is a stub --*

 ### Boolean